List of We Bare Bears characters: Diaz

-Diaz is a "curious and witty" southeast asian girl scout of Latina descent who is very amusing, outgoing, rational, intelligent, passionate in learning, and aspires to be a biologist.
-Being deeply curious as mentioned before, Diaz is also prone to asking too much questions, as when Grizz analyses the bats in the Howling Mountain Cave, Diaz asks that if the bats are from Central and South America in the episode, "Poppy Rangers."
-However, Diaz being the smartest of the Poppies does not mean that she is not even slightly naïve, as she reluctantly ate the poisonous berries from Grizz (even though she was aware that the berries were not supposed to be eaten in the first place), causing Diaz to suffer brief nausea and end up vomiting upon the aftermath of eating those berries.
+Diaz is a "curious and witty" Southeast Asian girl scout of Latina descent who is very amusing, outgoing, rational, intelligent, passionate in learning, and aspires to be a biologist.
+Being deeply curious as mentioned before, Diaz is also prone to asking too much questions, as when Grizzly analyses the bats in the Howling Mountain Cave, Diaz asks that if the bats are from Central and South America in the episode, "Poppy Rangers."
+However, Diaz being the smartest of the Poppies does not mean that she is not even slightly naïve, as she reluctantly ate the poisonous berries from Grizzly (even though she was aware that the berries were not supposed to be eaten in the first place), causing Diaz to suffer brief nausea and end up vomiting upon the aftermath of eating those berries.
 Additionally, Diaz also likes seeking for a level of entertainment and fun, as she passionately has a pillow fight with her fellow Poppy Ranger, Murphy, to pass time and have fun during the Hurricane Hal.
 She is a member of the girl-scout Poppy Rangers.
 Diaz unanimously trusts Tabes' leadership and advice, but also adores the three bears, more especially Grizzly, whom she affectionately calls "Bear Guy" or "Mr. Bear Guy," even though she is well aware of his flaws, such as in "Lord of the Poppies," and even admit that he is terrible in leadership, as seen in "Ranger Games."
-Nonetheless, Diaz still shows high loyalty towards Grizz and wants to be his dearest friend no matter what, like the other Poppies, having the courage to tell Grizz that he will succeed in the end, no matter how much he fails.
+Nonetheless, Diaz still shows high loyalty towards Grizzly and wants to be his dearest friend no matter what, like the other Poppies, having the courage to tell Grizzly that he will succeed in the end, no matter how much he fails.